Diagnostic Testing

 The Process

 We designed our diagnostic testing process with kids and parents as the focus.
-It includes 3 sessions: (1) Parent Interview, (2) Testing, and (3) Feedback Session.
+It includes 3 parts: (1) Parent Interview, (2) Testing, and (3) Feedback Session.
 At each step of the process, the experience is tailored to meet the parent’s or child’s needs.
 We are genuine in our desire to get to know you and your child.
-We are thoughtful about the child’s comfort levels.
-And we are generous in our time and support in discussing the results.
+We are thoughtful about the child’s comfort levels, and we are generous in our time and support in discussing the results.

 Step 1: Parent Interview

-Dr. Brenda meets with parents to learn from them – who their child is, what the parent’s concerns are, and their goals in the diagnostic process.
-By the end, parents should feel comfortable with Dr. Brenda and have confidence that things are moving in the right direction.
+Our diagnostic team meets with parents to learn from them – who their child is, what the parent’s concerns are, and their goals in the diagnostic process.
+By the end, parents should feel comfortable with our clinicians and the testing process, and have confidence that testing and working with our team are moving in the right direction.

 Step 2: Testing

-Dr. Brenda will schedule “play dates” for the child.
-In an inviting, kid-friendly environment, the child and Dr. Brenda will work through the testing protocols.
+Our diagnostic team will schedule “play dates” for the child.
+In an inviting, kid-friendly environment, the child and the examiner will work through the testing protocols, which sometimes might be called “activities” instead of “tests.”
 The goal is to make the child comfortable and to make the testing process as fun as possible.
-The goal is to be thorough in order to provide a comprehensive report to parents, albeit in a way that does not overwhelm the child.
+The goal is to be thorough in order to provide a comprehensive report to parents, but in a way that does not overwhelm the child.

 Step 3: Feedback Session